A group of people smiling and laughing together outside

 Healthy People

-We provide community-based education to increase knowledge, skills, and confidence in health promoting activities.
+We provide community-based education to increase knowledge, skills, and confidence in health-promoting activities.

 Healthy Communities